trysca/trysca/PRIVACY_POLICY.md

 ## Links To Third Party Websites

 Our Services may contain links to other websites that are not operated by Us.
 If You click on a third party link, You will be directed to that third party's site.
 We strongly advise You to review the Privacy Policy of every site You visit.

 Trysca has no control over, and assumes no responsibility for the content, privacy policies, or practices of any third party web sites or services.
 We do not warrant the offerings of any of these entities/individuals or their websites.

+## Children's Privacy

+Our Service does not address anyone under the age of 13 ("Children").

+We do not knowingly collect personally identifiable information from anyone under the age of 13.
+If you are a parent or guardian and you are aware that your Child has provided us with Personal Data, please contact us using the contact information provided below.
+If we become aware that we have collected Personal Data from children without verification of parental consent, we take steps to remove that information from our servers.

 ## Data Security